Table of Contents

 “Submit yourselves for the Lord’s sake to every human institution, whether to a king as the one in authority, or to governors as sent by him for the punishment of evildoers and the praise of those who do right.
 For such is the will of God that by doing right you may silence the ignorance of foolish men.
 Act as free men, and do not use your freedom as a covering for evil, but use it as bondslaves of God.
 Honor all people, love the brotherhood, fear God, honor the king” (1 Peter 2:13–17).

-Although Paul was speaking to those under the rule of the wicked Nero, the believers were to accept submission to the government because no authority exists other than that established by God, and that rulers are serving God in their political office.
+Although Paul was speaking to those under the rule of the wicked Nero, the believers were to accept submission to the government because no authority exists other than that established by God, and that rulers are under God in their political office.
 But does that mean Christians are always to submit to whatever the government commands, no matter what is asked of them?
 No.

-The Scriptures teach that the Christian is allowed to act in civil disobedience to the government if it commands to violate the commands of God’s Word.
+The Scriptures teach that the Christian is allowed to act in civil disobedience to the government if it commands to violate the principles of God’s Word.
 The Bible gives us examples of people who were disobedient to the government in order to maintain obedience to God, and were blessed by God for that:

 Exodus 1 – the Egyptian Pharaoh gave the clear command to two Hebrew midwives that they were to kill all male Jewish babies.
 But the midwives disobeyed Pharaoh and, “feared God, and did not do as the king of Egypt had commanded them, but let the boys live” (Exodus 1:17).
 The Bible goes on to say the midwives lied to Pharaoh about why they were letting the children live; yet even though they lied and disobeyed the government, “God was good to the midwives, and the people multiplied, and became very mighty.
 Because the midwives feared God, He established households for them” (Exodus 1:20–21).